Domestic Violence and Abuse, Sexual Violence and Harmful Practices Training

-Brighton & Hove has a Violence against Women and Girls (VAWG) Strategy which sets out the approach to a range of crime types, like Domestic Violence and Abuse, as well as Rape, Sexual Violence and Abuse and other forms of Violence against Women and Girls.
-A key part of the strategy is to have “consistent care pathways delivered by a skilled workforce to ensure that there is ‘no wrong door’ and ‘no missed chance”.
+The community safety team are currently working on producing a new Violence against Women and Girls (VAWG) Strategy for Brighton and Hove and East Sussex.
+It will set out the approach to a range of crime types, like Domestic Violence and Abuse, as well as Rape, Sexual Violence and Abuse and other forms of Violence against Women and Girls.

-In order to ensure that professionals working in Brighton & Hove are able to access appropriate training, the Partnership Community Safety Team has developed a training prospectus with the Local Safeguarding Children’s Board, Safeguarding Adults Board and Brighton & Hove City Council’s Workforce Development Team.
-The prospectus describes the training available in the city relating to domestic violence and abuse, sexual violence and other forms of violence against women and girls.
-The 2018/19 Training Prospectus is available here.
+In order to ensure that professionals working in Brighton & Hove are able to access appropriate training, the Partnership Community Safety Team has previously developed a training prospectus with the Local Safeguarding Children’s Board, Safeguarding Adults Board and Brighton & Hove City Council’s Workforce Development Team for 2018/19.
+The Community Safety Team are currently undertaking a review of the training offered across Brighton and Hove and East Sussex before publishing a new training programme for 2019-20.
+Once this review has been undertaken the new training prospectus will be available on this website.
+The 2018/19 Training Prospectus is available here for reference.

 Domestic violence and abuse; Stalking